 Most large retail companies now have a well-established website and e-commerce facility (if relevant) that complements their bricks and mortar locations and reinforces their brand.
 Having a strong online presence can expand awareness of their brand and products to a much wider customer base – especially in locations that are not near a store.
-The ease of internet access has enable companies to now broaden their local customer base .
+The ease of internet access has enabled companies to now broaden their local customer base .

 Some companies even combine the online and real shopping experience by installing tablets and large touch screens in their stores so that customers can check stock availability of items not on display or read the latest updates and advice on the business blog.
 A perfect solution to integrating technology in retail stores.